Welcome

 Germany under review

-On 9 November 2023, Germany will take part in this process for the fourth time.
+On 9 November 2023, Germany took part in this process for the fourth time.
 Previous reviews were conducted in 2008, 2013 and 2018.
 In the last cycle in 2018, Germany accepted 209 recommendations from other countries.
-In 2023, Germany’s UPR national report addresses the implementation of these recommendations and the current human rights situation in Germany.
+In 2023, Germany’s UPR national report addressed the implementation of these recommendations and the current human rights situation in Germany.

 The report is available on the website of the Office of the United Nations High Commissioner for Human Rights.

-Luise Amtsberg, Federal Government Commissioner for Human Rights Policy and Humanitarian Assistance, is the head of the German delegation, which will present the German UPR report on 9 November and respond to the recommendations of the international community.
-Delegations from the German Bundestag and civil society have also announced their intention to attend the presentation in Geneva.
+Luise Amtsberg, Federal Government Commissioner for Human Rights Policy and Humanitarian Assistance, was the head of the German delegation, which presented the German UPR report on 9 November and responded to the recommendations of the international community.
+Delegations from the German Bundestag and civil society have also attended the presentation in Geneva.